$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Trivialization from Pump of Kane-Mele invariant

 In Fig.~\ref{fig:pump_z2} (b) and (c), we show numerical plots of the Wilson loop spectra along $k_{y}$ (parallel transport along $k_{y}$-direction) for a projector that includes both the occupied and unoccupied Bloch-Wannier bands localized at the top surface (i.e., the layer closest to $z=10$) before and after the phase transition point of the bulk Bloch-Wannier bands respectively.
 Specifically, before (after) the phase transition point, the parallel transport is performed on the surface-localized occupied and unoccupied Bloch-Wannier bands indicated by the red colored states in Fig.~\ref{fig:pump_z2} (d) (Fig.~\ref{fig:pump_z2} (e)).
 As shown in Fig.~\ref{fig:pump_z2} (b), the blue reference line parallel to $\Gamma$-$X$ crosses the Wilson loop spectrum at one point indicated by a blue triangle.
 Thus the surface $\Z_2$ invariant is non-trivial on the top surface before the critical point.
 By comparison, in Fig.~\ref{fig:pump_z2} (c), the blue reference line parallel to $\Gamma$-$X$ crosses the Wilson loop spectrum at two points indicated by the two blue triangles.
 Thus, in this case we have a trivial surface $\Z_2$ invariant for the top surface after the critical point.
-These results are consistent with our analysis above.
+These results are consistent with our previous argument, which was based on the Dirac-like touching points between Bloch-Wannier bands.
 More details about the evolution of the surface $\mathbbm{Z}_{2}$ invariant are given in the Appendix~\ref{app:evolution}.